 Transfer the ball to a large greased mixing bowl.
 Cover with plastic wrap or a damp tea towel and set it in a warm, draft-free place.
 Let the dough rise until doubled in size, about 1 1/2 hours.

 Preheat oven to 350°F. Place cocktail sausages on a baking sheet and cook for 20 minutes.
 Remove from the oven and allow to cool.
 Thoroughly blot with a paper towel to remove any excess grease.

 Meanwhile, grease two 9-inch cake pans or disposable aluminum rounds.
 Turn out the dough onto a lightly floured surface.
 Sprinkle a little bit of flour on top of the dough and roll to 1/2-inch thickness.
 Using a floured biscuit cutter, cut dough into 2-inch rounds.

 Gently press each round into an oval shape, place 1 cocktail sausage in the center, and fold the dough around to form a half moon.
 Gently press the very center front to seal shut.
 Set aside and continue with remaining rounds.

 Melt the remaining 1/2 cup (1 stick) butter.
 Using a silicone pastry brush, lightly coat each roll with butter.
-Starting on the outside and working your way in, place the rolls, seam side out, into the greased pans (about 12 rolls per pan, see above image).
-Cover the pans with plastic wrap or a damp tea towel and a let rise in a warm, dry place until doubled in size, 30 minutes to 1 hour.
+Starting on the outside and working your way in, place the rolls, seam-side out, into the greased pans (about 12 rolls per pan, see above image).
+Cover the pans with plastic wrap or a damp tea towel and let rise in a warm, dry place until doubled in size, 30 minutes to 1 hour.

 Preheat oven to 375°F. Bake the rolls, uncovered until just barely golden, 15 to 20 minutes.
 Remove rolls from the oven and brush with any remaining melted butter.
 Serve hot.